Francesc de Verntallat

-The war had ups and downs until finally on 28 October 1472, the troops of John II came to Barcelona, where it is signed the Capitulation of Pedralbes, which the Principality of Catalonia retained its charters and privileges.
+The war had ups and downs until finally on 28 October 1472, the troops of John II came to Barcelona, where the Capitulation of Pedralbes was signed, by which the Principality of Catalonia retained its charters and privileges.

 The Remences troops were organized in captaincies and subcaptaincies; thus, of every three tenants, two farmed the land of the third, which was mobilized.
 This recruitment system lasted in the different guerrilla forces that have occurred in the country.

 As the Catalan site Editorial Base points out, Verntallat could potentially have been a Catalan Robin Hood.

 Second Remensa War

 When the Second Remensa War broke out in 1484, Verntallat did not join the rebellion led by Pere Joan Sala, who had been his lieutenant during the first war, but remained on the sidelines, and headed the moderate sector of the Remensa movement.
 After the defeat of Joan Sala, the Lords were seen as winners of the war and were willing to maintain and even to accentuate the evil customs, but Verntallat was able to keep possession of his mountain castles and his forces. Íñigo López de Mendoza y Quiñones, the Count of Tendilla, assigned by the King to the end of the war, sought out Verntallat as a representative of the peasants for the agreement of the Sentencia de Guadalupe.

 Once the principal demands of the remences was achieved, Verntallat remained for a time at the Court of the Catholic Monarchs until he returned to his castle of Sant Feliu de Pallerols, where he died at the end of the century.